Robbie Daymond

 Robert Daymond Howard (born March 11, 1982) is an American voice actor who is mostly known for his roles in video games, animation, anime and audiobooks.
 Some of his best known roles include Tuxedo Mask in the Viz Media redub of Sailor Moon, Spider-Man in Marvel's Spider-Man and various Marvel media, Mike, Orbulon and Young Cricket in WarioWare Gold, Megumi Fushiguro in Jujutsu Kaisen, Jesse Cosay in the second season of Infinity Train, Goro Akechi in Persona 5, Hubert von Vestra in Fire Emblem: Three Houses and Fire Emblem Warriors: Three Hopes, Lloyd Bannings in Trails series, Prompto Argentum in Final Fantasy XV, Toneri Ōtsutsuki in The Last: Naruto the Movie, Alan Sylvasta in BNA: Brand New Animal, Flect Turn in My Hero Academia: World Heroes' Mission, River Ward in Cyberpunk 2077, and on-camera as Dorian Storm in the Dungeons & Dragons actual play web series Critical Role and its spinoff Exandria Unlimited.

 Early life

 Robbie Daymond was born in Chesterfield, Missouri on March 11, 1982, the son of Laura Marks.
-His mother is of German descent.
+His mother is of German descent, and his father is of indigenous Apache descent.
 His father left the family when Daymond was an infant, leaving his mother to raise him with the help of her parents in Warrenton, Missouri.
-He took an interest in acting when he was 10 after participated in the play On Golden Pond.
+He took an interest in acting when he was 10 after participating in the play On Golden Pond.

 After Daymond's mother remarried, he was adopted by his step-father Gregory Allen Howard in 1995 and changed his last name to Howard.
 His family then moved to St. Charles, Missouri.
 In 2000, he attended Webster University, but later transferred to the University of Nevada, Las Vegas, where he graduated with a BFA in Theatre Performance in 2004.
 He taught and performed at the Nevada Conservatory Theatre, which was related to UNLV, and received his MFA at UNLV in 2007.